Q. If it is widely known that mercury causes neurological and other health problems, why is the material still being

 A. Dr. Breiner has been involved in this type of treatment for over 25 years.
 He finds it important to prepare the patient prior to any amalgam removal.
 This involves utilization of specific supplements, herbs and/or use of homeopathics.
 During amalgam removal a rubber dam, high speed suction and electric drill are utilized minimizing exposure during mercury removal.
 Post removal detox, monitoring and evaluation are also important.
-If the patient chooses IVC (intravenous vitamin C) it can be administered right here in our clinic at Whole-Body Medicine’s IV Solutions, by the patient's physician or a local MD.
+If the patient chooses IVC (intravenous vitamin C) it can be administered right here in our clinic at Whole-Body Medicine’s IV Solutions, by the patient’s physician, or a local MD.
 These modalities are patient specific.
 Learn more Amalgam/Mercury Filling Removal.

 Q. How do you know what dental materials are best suited for me?

 A. Ideally patients should have a materials reactivity test.
 This is a blood test which reports by brand name which dental materials are most compatible with your immune system.
 Sometimes patients prefer to just have dental materials tested with the EAV.
 A combination of both is the optimum.
 Whenever possible non-metal materials are utilized.